 Yeah…I was like ‘woah’ too.
 Some photographers really, really don’t like Pinterest.
 It started to make me question why so many couples and photographers were butting heads on this whole Pinterest phenomenon.
 Look at this question again…’Don’t they know that we can’t get all the shots on the wedding day?’.
 My answer to that is…if you’re communicating with the couple, then yes…yes they should.

 Personally, I love Pinterest boards.
 I love it when my client shares them with me and you want to know why?
-It’s inspiration, and what photographer (or any artist for that matter) doesn’t love inspiration?
-It’s also a great communication tool for both the couple and the photographer.
-It can give a photographer insight on what the couple likes.
+It’s a great communication tool for both the couple and the photographer.
+It can give a photographer insight on what the couple envisions.
 It also helps the photographer educate the couple on what can and can’t be done on a wedding day.
 But there’s the key…the photographer educating the couple on what can and can’t be done.
 Let’s dive into that a little further.

 It’s simple.
-Talk to the photographer about the images on your Pinterest board before you hire them.
-Know that images cannot be duplicated, but instead can inspire your photographer and be a visual guide to what you’re looking for.
+Talk to the photographer about the images on your Pinterest board.
+Know that most images cannot be duplicated, but instead can inspire your photographer and be a visual guide to what you’re looking for.
 Compare your pinned images to the style of the photographer you’re interested in.
 If they don’t match, then chances are you’re not going to receive the style of images you want.

 Looking to see more of the photographers work to know if they’re a good fit?
 Ask them if they are on Pinterest!
 You can check out my Pinterest board here to see both real engagements, weddings and yes…even styled shoots.